Node.js security patches land Jan 7. The rebuild will hurt you.

 I look at logs first, then graphs.
 Graphs lag.

-- TLS handshake failures: older load balancers, corporate MITM boxes, and weird cipher policies fail in ways that look like “random client issues.”
+- TLS handshake failures: the CVE-2025-55130 fix changes how TLS errors are routed.
+Older load balancers, corporate MITM boxes, and weird cipher policies may fail in ways that look like “random client issues.”

 - Native addon load errors: watch for “ELF load,” missing symbols, ABI mismatches, and postinstall build failures.